 To compare these four techniques to each other, we examine Chart (c).
 Recall that we want to minimize the energy-delay products.
 Under this requirement, the chart tells us what is the best technique to apply individually, and how to rank the techniques in case we want to apply them in a combined manner.

-Figure 5: Impact of dynamically applying each individual energy-management technique: total energy consumed by the applications (a), their execution time (b), and their energy-delay product (c).
-The data is normalized to a run with no active technique and then averaged out across all applications.
+Figure 5: Impact of dynamically applying a combination of energy-management techniques: total energy consumed by the applications (a), their execution time (b), and their energy-delay product (c).
+The data is organized as in Figure 4.